 Safety

-You can mitigate these risks through Website Terms & Conditions or a Data Breach Response Plan
+You can mitigate these risks by implementing comprehensive Website Terms & Conditions and a Data Breach Response Plan, which outline the steps to be taken in case of any online incidents.

 Consumer Guarantees

-According to the ACL, consumers have a right to certain guarantees.
-These automatically apply to all consumers in Australia.
-Consumer guarantees cover matters such as:
+Under the ACL, consumers automatically have the right to certain guarantees when purchasing products.
+These guarantees cover aspects such as:

 • Product quality